 A minimum of four supervisions per Carer per year (pro-rata if they work less than 12 months) will take place, spread evenly throughout the year i.e. at least one supervision per person in every three month period.
 All formal supervisions will be face to face and records will be kept of each meeting.
 These records will be dated and signed by the supervisee and the supervisor (usually the Local Area Advisor).
-One of these supervisions will be undertaken when the Carer attends their annual manual handling update at head office.
+One of these supervisions will be an assessment of the training and development need for the forthcoming year and will be undertaken when the Carer attends their annual manual handling update at head office.
 The other three supervisions will be observational to ensure appropriate and safe support is being delivered to the client.